The Western

 “Rubondo is not a park — it’s a dream of Africa untouched.
 Every rustle in the forest feels like the Earth remembering itself.”

-Chimpanzee Trekking: The Ultimate Primate Safari
+Chimpanzee Trekking: The Ultimate Encounter

 Tracking chimpanzees in Mahale and Gombe is a privilege, offering a profound, hour-long encounter with our closest living relatives in their natural habitat.